 First, let’s explain that it is possible to create two types of named funds at the School of Nursing.

-2. An Endowment Fund.
-An endowment fund lives in perpetuity, can be made as an outright gift or as a 5-year pledge.
+2. Endowment Fund.
+An endowment fund lives in perpetuity, can be made as an outright gift or as a five-year pledge.
 We are flexible about the time to complete a pledge.
-Some people make 7-year pledges.
+Some people make seven-year pledges.
 The University requests that a minimum of $50,000 be in an endowment fund before it begins to pay out support.
-That is because about 4.5-5% of the endowment is paid out annually in support and anything less than $50,000 does not pay out a sufficient amount to be meaningful.
+That is because about 4.5-5% of the endowment is paid out annually in support, and anything less than $50,000 does not pay out a sufficient amount to be meaningful.

 However, the School of Nursing will create an endowment fund with a gift or pledge of $25,000 minimum with the understanding that it will not begin to be paid out to support a student scholarship, faculty award, or program until it has a market value that is closer to $50,000.
 In this scenario, it could take several years before a fund begins to generate payouts.

 It is important to note that undergraduate need-based scholarship funds are administered and stewarded by the University.
-Merit-based scholarships may reside in the SON Foundation, Inc. All other funds reside in the School of Nursing Foundation, Inc. and are administered and stewarded by the SON.
+Merit-based scholarships may reside in the School of Nursing Foundation, Inc. All other funds reside in the School of Nursing Foundation, Inc. and are administered and stewarded by the SON.